-Any person who has attended the wedding of the couple can be a witness and must have a PAN Card and a Proof of Residence.
+Any person who has attended the wedding of the couple can be a witness and must have a PAN Card and Proof of Residence.

 ‘Tatkal’ Marriage Certificate

-In April 2014, the Revenue Department of Delhi government introduced a ‘tatkal’ service ensuring a single-day authorisation of the marriage under which the registration process will be undertaken on priority.
+In April 2014, the Revenue Department of the Delhi government introduced a ‘tatkal’ service ensuring a single-day authorization of the marriage under which the registration process will be undertaken on priority.
 The service, which became operational on April 22, 2014 enables citizens to register their nuptials and get a certificate issued within 24 hours on payment of Rs. ***** as a fee.